What We Still Open After Testing Six Coding Assistants

 Cons

-- -Code suggestions are less precise than Copilot or Cursor
+- -Code suggestion accuracy is generally lower than Copilot or Cursor in complex scenarios

 Which tool does MG Software recommend?

 MG Software uses Cursor as our primary AI development tool.
-The deep codebase integration, multi-file editing, and contextual chat make it the most productive option for professional software development.
-We combine Cursor with Claude for complex architectural decisions and code reviews, and v0 for rapid UI prototypes.
+The deep codebase integration, multi-file editing via Composer, and contextual chat make it the most productive option for professional software development.
+We leverage Claude as our preferred model within Cursor for complex architectural decisions and thorough code reviews.
+For rapid UI prototyping, we reach for v0 to generate production-quality components in seconds.

 Frequently asked questions